-A flooring-only transitional space is an area where the boundary between two zones is defined entirely through the floor design, without using walls, partitions, level changes or architectural barriers.
-Instead, the transition is created by changing the flooring material, pattern, colour, texture or installation direction.
-In simple terms, the floor itself becomes the tool that tells you: “This space ends here, and another one begins.”
-This approach allows spaces to be clearly understood while remaining visually connected — a key requirement in contemporary interior design.
+A flooring-only transitional space defines boundaries between zones solely through floor design, without walls, partitions, level changes, or architectural barriers.
+Instead, the transition relies on shifts in flooring material, pattern, colour, texture, or installation direction.
+Put simply, the floor signals: “This space ends here, and another one begins.”
+This method clarifies spaces while preserving visual connection, fulfilling a primary goal in contemporary interior design.

 Rather than acting as a background finish, the floor becomes an active spatial organiser.